intelburn/opcu/README.md

 # Web Frontend

 **WORK IN PROGRESS**
 A web frontend using the Flask Webserver is currently in the process of being written.
 It consists of a single dropdown menu and a Go Button.
-The dropdown menu is going to be generate based on the opc.yml config file.
+The dropdown menu is generated based on the opc.yml config file.
 It sends the name of the dropdown menu using Unix Domain Sockets to the multi_opc.py file.

 # UDP version of Open Pixel Control